NEW VERSION

 To complete this tutorial, you will need:

-- 1 piece of leather 20x30 cm - Thickness between 1.2 and 1.5 mm - Fairly firm leather
+- 1 piece of leather 20x30 cm - Thickness between 1.2 and 1.5 mm - Rather firm leather

 - 1 half-round ring - 10x10x2 mm

-- 1 nickel-plated snap fastener - diam.
+- 1 nickel-plated snap button - diam.
 10.5 mm OR 1 collar button

 - Leather glue

-- Edge Finish - Colorcut - 30ml
+- Edge finish - Colorcut - 30ml

 - Tokonole

-- 1 leather collar strap.
-Width: 10mm - Length: 120cm (optional)
+- 1 strap of collar leather.
+Width: 10mm - Length: 120 cm (optional)

-And the following material:
+And the following equipment:

-- Tool and sets for installing accessories
+- Tool and setting kits for accessories

-- 1 round punch cutter - Ø 3 mm
+- 1 round punch - Ø 3 mm

 - 1 mallet